odk-x/docs/odkx-src/build-app.rst

         - n
         - No

-With this :file:`.xlsx` file you've created a simple Survey form that will ask the user to type in their name and respond whether they are 18 years old or not.
+With this :file:`.xlsx` file, you've created a simple Survey form that will ask the user to type in their name and respond whether they are 18 years old or not.
 This form will be titled *Census* and it will write to a table in the database with table ID *census*.

 .. _build-app-creating-framework:

 Creating :file:`framework.xlsx`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The :file:`framework.xlsx` file is central to the structure of the Application Designer.
 It defines which forms exist.
-It has no persisted data.
+It has no persistent data.
 In this case, it only presents a list of forms and allows you to open them.

   1. Navigate to the following existing directories: :file:`config/assets/framework/forms/framework/`.
 Inside that folder, there is a :file:`framework` and :file:`framework.clean` folder, as well as other folders that are not as important for this process.